National Apprenticeships Week: Meet Eliot and Jack

 Based in our Barnsley office Eliot and Jack are undertaking their apprenticeship training sessions in Doncaster, as well as working with NRL’s clients in the office and out on the track.
 Eliot has recently commenced the final year of his three-year apprenticeship, with Jack joining the team in October 2020 and commencing a three-year Rail Signalling apprenticeship.

-This National Apprenticeships Week we thought we would sit We sat down with them for a socially distanced chat.
+This National Apprenticeships Week we sat down with them for a socially distanced chat.